Brampton Grange: USAAF use

-RAF Brampton Grange - Station 103 - Brampton, 1st Air Division.
+RAF Brampton Grange – Station 103 – Brampton, 1st Air Division.

-Brampton Grange was the headquarters of the 8th Air Force 1st Bombardment Wing, later renamed the 1st Bombardment Division on 13 September 1943, to end confusion of the term "wing" with the operational combat wings (in December 1944, it was renamed again, becoming the 1st Air Division).
-From RAF Brampton Grange, as it was termed in official records, the 1st BW/BD/AD directed combat operations of Boeing B-17 Flying Fortress bomber and fighter groups under its command from August 1942, to 25 April 1945.
+Brampton Grange was the headquarters of the 8th Air Force 1st Bombardment Wing.
+(It was renamed as the 1st Bombardment Division on 13 September 1943, to end confusion of the term "wing" with the operational combat wings.
+In December 1944, it was renamed as the 1st Air Division.)
+It was termed RAF Brampton Grange in official records.

+The 1st BW/BD/AD directed combat operations of Boeing B-17 Flying Fortress bomber and fighter groups under its command from August 1942 to 25 April 1945.
 It was an administrative headquarters which relied on RAF Alconbury for logistical support and its flying requirements.

-Bomb Groups assigned to the 1st Air Division conducted mercy missions over the German-occupied part of the Netherlands to drop food to starving Dutch in 1945.
+Bomb Groups assigned to the 1st Air Division conducted mercy missions in 1945 over the German-occupied part of the Netherlands to drop food to starving Dutch.
 Operation Chowhound delivered 4,000 tons of food.
 On the ground, Dutch teams gathered to distribute it to the starving population, though due to travel difficulties this sometimes took up to ten days.

-Though the Germans largely withheld their fire, both operations sustained some losses as three aircraft were lost, two to a collision and a third to an engine fire.
+The Germans largely withheld their fire.
+But both operations sustained some losses: Three US aircraft were lost, two to a collision and a third to an engine fire.